derykmakgill/511/test.md

 I'm an average player, but I know enough to appreciate the long-range thought and planning that is required of great chess players.
 The best of them think dozens of moves into the future, considering all the different possible moves by their opponents and the different strategies they have to deal with them.

-It is an incredible mental achievement which I think is best explained in the brilliant open letter Ayn Rand wrote to the great chess champion, Boris Spassky.
+It is an incredible mental achievement which I think is best explained in the brilliant [open letter](https://amzn.to/3b6a8kx) Ayn Rand wrote to the great chess champion, Boris Spasky.

 > I was struck by the realization that the game itself and the players' exercise of mental virtuosity are made possible by the metaphysical